bayusaputraa/Flutter-Aplikasi_Resep_Masakan/README.md

 - **Food Recipes:** Provides a variety of food recipes complete with instructions and necessary ingredients.
 - **Cooking Tips:** Contains various tips and tricks to help users in the cooking process.
-- **User Profiles:** Users can view and edit their profiles and find the logout button to log out of the application.
+- **User Profiles:** Users can view profiles and find the logout button to log out of the application.
 - **Recipe Search:** In the topic section, there is a search button in the appbar that allows users to search for food recipes based on keywords.

 ## Main Features